#!/usr/bin/env python3

 return KroneckerProductTriangularLinearOperator._expand_batch(self, batch_shape)

-return DiagLinearOperator(self._diag * constant.unsqueeze(-1))
+return DiagLinearOperator(self._diag * other.unsqueeze(-1))

 def _symeig(

-self, eigenvectors: bool = False, return_evals_as_lazy: bool = False
+eigenvectors: bool = False,

 # return_evals_as_lazy is a flag to return the eigenvalues as a lazy tensor